Autonomous stabilization of remote entanglement in a cascaded quantum network

 We first investigated the CQA prescription by driving at $\varepsilon = 0$ and with both Rabi rates equal, $\Omega_A = \Omega_B \equiv \Omega$.
 We expect, in general, no entanglement at small $\Omega$; and in the presence of finite local losses we expect no entanglement at very large $\Omega$.
 The reason for the latter is that the relaxation into the singlet state slows down, and local losses dominate over entanglement stabilization; this effect is due to a shrinking of the dissipative gap~\cite{irfan_loss_2024a}.
 There is thus a local maximum in $\conc$ at a finite $\Omega$, with a location depending on specific system parameters.
-To verify this expectation, we swept $\Omega$ and for each point determined $\conc$~(Fig.~\ref{fig:CQA}A).
+To verify this expectation, we swept $\Omega$ and for each point determined $\conc$~(Fig.~\ref{fig:CQA}a).
 Indeed, we find clear evidence of remote entanglement, with a maximal $\conc = 0.135^{+0.021}_{-0.024}$ occurring at $\Omega/2\pi = 12\,\mathrm{MHz}$.
-To verify that this is indeed the steady state, we varied the length of the drive pulse; after a short stabilization time of approx.~1\,$\mu$s, the concurrence remains stable up to 1\,ms, the longest time we have tested (Fig.~\ref{fig:CQA}B).
+To verify that this is indeed the steady state, we varied the length of the drive pulse; after a short stabilization time of approx.\ \qty{1}{\micro\second}, the concurrence remains stable up to 1\,ms, the longest time we have tested (Fig.~\ref{fig:CQA}b).
+Based on this stabilization time, all steady states reported in this paper are prepared with \qty{2}{\micro\second} drives, unless noted otherwise.

 The fact that the state is stable over more than three orders of magnitude beyond the longest lifetime of any part of our system is strong evidence of its steady-state nature.
-To confirm our theoretical understanding of these results, we have performed numerical simulations of this system and found excellent agreement not only with the evolution of entanglement as a function of $\Omega$, but also the specific state generated: The reconstructed steady state with the highest concurrence has a fidelity of 0.97 with the predicted one (Fig.~\ref{fig:CQA}C).
-Details on the numerical simulations are given in~\cite{methods}.
+To confirm our theoretical understanding of these results, we have performed numerical simulations of this system and found excellent agreement not only with the evolution of entanglement as a function of $\Omega$, but also the specific state generated: The reconstructed steady state with the highest concurrence has a fidelity of 0.99 with the predicted one (Fig.~\ref{fig:CQA}c).